Raymond Bobgan (Executive Artistic Director)

 Cathleen O’Malley (Director of Audience Engagement and Media Relations)

-Cathleen is an actor/creator with over a decade of experience in the performing arts, education and non-profit sectors.
+Cathleen is a performer, director and theatre-maker with over a decade of experience in the performing arts, education and non-profit sectors.
 Prior to joining the CPT staff in 2013, Cathleen served as the Education Director and Ensemble Member of Touchstone Theatre, where she managed the company’s award-winning education division and collaborated as a performer/devisor on three seasons of original shows.
 Since relocating to Cleveland, Cathleen has worked as a consultant and teaching artist with PlayhouseSquare’s Community Engagement & Education department, CSU Theatre & Dance, Montessori High School of University Circle, Young Audiences of Northeast Ohio ArtWorks and on the grant-making committee of the Cleveland Foundation’s Neighborhood Connections initiative.
-She has enjoyed collaborations with companies regionally and abroad, including Relax Your Face (London/Budapest), Zany Umbrella Circus (Amman), Akropolis Performance Lab, PDL, On the Boards (Seattle) and with inmates of the WA State Corrections Center for Women through Freehold Studio’s Engaged Theatre Project.
-Notable film credits include principal roles in Brand Upon the Brain!, a silent melodrama by Canadian auteur Guy Maddin, and Jenny’s Wedding by Mary Agnes Donaghue, a feature shot in Cleveland starring Katherine Heigl.
-Cleveland stage credits include the original performance installation Cultivated at Pandemonium ’13, Earth Plays (CPT), Cocopelli (Ensemble), The Emperor’s Ears (Talespinner) and Boston Marriage (Mamai).
+She has enjoyed collaborations with companies regionally and abroad, including Relax Your Face (London/Budapest), Zany Umbrella Circus (Amman), Akropolis Performance Lab, CorpusCorpus, SuttonBeresCuller (Seattle) and with inmates of the WA State Corrections Center for Women through Freehold Studio’s Engaged Theatre Project.
+Cleveland stage credits include the original performance installation Cultivated at Pandemonium ’13, Earth Plays, Spirits to Enforce, Fire on the Water (CPT), Cocopelli (Ensemble), The Emperor’s Ears (Talespinner) and Boston Marriage (Mamai).
+Cathleen has directed locally at Talespinner Children’s Theatre and was the creator/director of several original short works for CPT, including Cuyahoga, Briefly, Petite E.T. and Wayward Rufous.
 Cathleen is a graduate of the London International School of Performing Arts (LISPA) where she trained in Lecoq-based physical theatre, mask, clown, buffoon and ensemble process.
 She holds an MFA from Naropa University.